josiah-wolf-oberholtzer/discograph/discograph/docs/ABOUT.md

 - Interactive sociogram graphing
 - Single-page application, using asynchronous calls to a JSON API
 - Uses the Discogs XML dump, heavily transformed
-- Very mildly popular on Twitter, mostly in Europe

 The Stack
 ---------